remlapmot/r-pkg-tips/docs/08-system-dependencies.md

     brew install ...
     ```
 - Linux
-  - Use the package manager with your distro, e.g.
+  - Use the package manager with your distro, e.g. on Ubuntu
     ```
     sudo apt-get install ...
     ```